What Is Cloud Disaster Recovery?

-Often shortened to DR, disaster recovery is a plan put into place if a disaster hits.
-Cloud DR refers to that component in your disaster recovery plan which involves the use of a cloud environment.
+Often shortened to Cloud DR, disaster recovery is a plan put into place in case a disaster hits.
+Cloud DR refers to the component in your disaster recovery plan that involves the use of a cloud backup environment.

 The Cloud Component